Chapter 6: Igneous Rocks

 - On Figure 6.1, show where these rocks could come from.

-The size of the mineral grains is chiefly determined by how quickly the magma cools.
-Slow cooling rates (thousands to half a million years) make larger mineral grains, creating intrusive (plutonic) igneous rocks.
-Fast cooling rates (instantaneous to hundreds of years) produce smaller grains, creating extrusive (volcanic) igneous rocks.
+The size of mineral grains in igneous rocks is primarily determined by how quickly the magma cools.
+Slow cooling rates (thousands to half a million years) make larger mineral grains.
+Slow cooling rates are common in the crust and upper mantle, creating intrusive (plutonic) igneous rocks.
+Fast cooling rates (instantaneous to hundreds of years) occur when lava is at the surface and produces smaller grains, creating extrusive (volcanic) igneous rocks.
 The distinction between fine and coarse grains is whether you can identify the minerals without magnification.
-This is important because two different rocks can have the same composition, but different textures (small grains vs. large grains).
+This is important because two different rocks can have the same composition, but different textures.
 For example, diorite (large grains, intrusive igneous rock) and andesite (small grains, extrusive igneous rock) have the same minerals but different textures.

 - Coarse (phaneritic) – grains are large enough to identify without magnification, indicative of slow cooling; intrusive rocks